Ralph D. Mershon

-Ralph Davenport Mershon (1868–1952) was an electrical engineer and inventor.
+Ralph Davenport Mershon (July 14, 1868 – February 14, 1952) was an American electrical engineer and inventor.
 His company Mershon Condensers was a successful manufacturer of electrolytic capacitors for the expanding radio market of the 1920s.
 He is known for the Mershon Auditorium (1957) and the Mershon Center for International Security Studies at his alma mater Ohio State University that his estate made possible.
 In 1956 a biography and summary of his work was published by Ohio State University; the following article is a digest of that publication.

 Family

-Ralph D. Mershon was born in Zanesville, Ohio on July 14, 1868.
+Mershon was born in Zanesville, Ohio, on July 14, 1868.
 His sister Hope Lord Mershon was born in 1875 and lived to 1953, but their other siblings perished in infancy.

-His father Ralph Smith Mershon was a watchmaker, having apprenticed in Trenton, New Jersey and Philadelphia.
-He played violin and was an inventor, devising a compound regulator for timepieces, and a repeating pistol similar to the Girandoni Air Rifle.
-In 1863 he purchased Henry Kruger jewelers in Zanesville, Ohio.
-R.S.
+His father Ralph Smith Mershon was a watchmaker, having apprenticed in Trenton and Philadelphia.
+He played the violin and was an inventor, devising a compound regulator for timepieces, and a repeating pistol similar to the Girandoni air rifle.
+In 1863, he purchased Henry Kruger jewelers in Zanesville, Ohio.
 Mershon married Mary Elizabeth Jones on November 12, 1863.
 The clock installed by Ralph Smith Mershon in the tower of Muskingum County Courthouse was still functioning in 1956.